conniezl/gettingcleaningdata/CodeBook.md

 ## Code Book -  Human Activity Recognition Using Smartphones

-This data set has the average of 66 measurements calculated from signals taken from the accelerometer and gyroscope of the Samsung Galaxy S II smartphone, which was used by 30 individuals performing 6 types of activities during a series of sliding windows of time.
+This data set has the average by activity and individual, of 66 measurements calculated from signals taken from the accelerometer and gyroscope of the Samsung Galaxy S II smartphone, which was used by 30 individuals performing 6 types of activities during a series of sliding windows of time.

 A full description of the data sets used to make this summarized data set, and the source data is available at: